guccibirkenstock/learning-journal/JavaScript.notes.md

 document.write('<h3>' + greeting + '</h3>');
 ```
-and would appear in your html as
+and should appear in your html as
 ```
 <!DOCTYPE html>
 <html>